-Our team of correspondents have picked out 50 young players who could be big news by the end of 2018; how many of them will be household names come 2019?
+Our correspondents picked out 50 young players who could be big news by the end of 2018; how many will be household names next year?

 Article top media content

-We asked UEFA.com's team of reporters across the continent to pick out some rising stars of the current campaign.
+We asked UEFA.com's team of reporters across the continent to pick out some rising stars of the campaign just ended.
 How many of our 50 will be household names by this time in 2019?

 Ethan Ampadu (WAL, 17 – Chelsea)

-Defensive midfielder made senior Chelsea debut in September and first Premier League appearance in December; capped twice by Wales.
+The defensive midfielder made his senior Chelsea debut last September and his first Premier League appearance in December; capped twice by Wales.

 Houssem Aouar (FRA, 19 – Lyon)

-An elegant midfielder who can play wide or in a deep-lying creative role, the Lyon academy product has scored in Ligue 1 and the UEFA Europa League this season.
+An elegant midfielder who can play wide or in a deep-lying creative role, the Lyon academy product scored in Ligue 1 and the UEFA Europa League in 2017/18.

-Extraordinarily prolific for Germany at U17 level and has scored twice in nine Bundesliga games; one of his country's greatest hopes.
+Extraordinarily prolific for Germany at U17 level, the forward scored twice in the Bundesliga in 2017/18; one of his country's greatest hopes.

 Kepa Arrizabalaga (ESP, 23 – Athletic)

-A U19 EURO winner in 2012, Kepa is Athletic's regular No1 in the Liga; made senior Spain debut in a 5-0 friendly win in November.
+A U19 EURO winner in 2012, Kepa has been Athletic's regular Liga No1 for two seasons and made his senior Spain debut in a 5-0 friendly win last November.

 Leon Bailey (JAM, 20 – Leverkusen)

-Almost as quick as compatriot and friend Usain Bolt, the ex-Genk attacking midfielder is now scoring regularly in the Bundesliga.
+Almost as quick as compatriot and friend Usain Bolt, the ex-Genk attacking midfielder scored nine in his first Bundesliga campaign.

 Likened to Marco Verratti and even Andrés Iniesta in some quarters, the midfielder's supposed €35m asking price reflects his ability.